-LGIAsuper’s team and systems have been well-prepared to handle the issues facing us all today.
+LGIAsuper’s team and systems have been well-prepared to handle the issues facing us all.
 We aim to minimise disruption, protect our members’ interests, and ensure the health and safety of our staff and members.

 This web page will be updated regularly with the latest information for our members and employers.

-Applications for the early release of superannuation due to COVID-19 must be made to the Australian Taxation Office (ATO), and not to LGIAsuper.
-Eligible individuals can apply through the MyGov website.
+Applications for the early release of superannuation due to COVID-19 were made to the Australian Taxation Office (ATO), and not to LGIAsuper.

 The Australian Government has warned that scammers are taking advantage of people impacted by COVID-19, attempting to steal their superannuation or charging fees for services that are not required.
 Scammers can target you online, by phone or email.